sanskrit/raw_etexts_english/blogs/manasataramgini/2007-01-21_on-the-samarangana-sutradhara-yantra-s.md

 +++
-title = "On the samarA~NgaNa sUtradhAra:xa0yantra-s"
+title = "On the samarA~NgaNa sUtradhAra: yantra-s"

 +++
 The vimAna has been noticed by many since the publication of the